Celastrina echo

 Celastrina echo, known generally as the echo azure or western azure, is a species of blue in the butterfly family Lycaenidae.
+Celastrina echo have been observed in mostly western regions of the United States, including California, Oregon, Arizona, New Mexico, and Montana.

+The taxonomic division of Celastrina butterflies has been a very complicated issue.
+Some scientists like Layberry et al. once recognized C. echo as a subspecies of C.ladon (Cramer, 1780) in western Canada.
+In 2001, Guppy and Shepard nominated C. echo to the species level.
+Currently, many scientists agree that C.echo is a distinguished species.

 The MONA or Hodges number for Celastrina echo is 4363.2.

 Subspecies

-These four subspecies belong to the species Celastrina echo:
+These five subspecies belong to the species Celastrina echo: